sigmagamma/portl/README.md

 the font for Hebrew characters.

-# creating releases
+# creating releases - Portal 1

 packmod_2007.bat and packmod_rtx currently pack zip files, and also exes using pyinstaller.
 The spec files define pyinstaller behavior

 Pyinstaller is a very fragile solution that's currently working on a crutch.
-We plan on replacing it with NSIS.
-If you still want to make pyinstaller work, Use this guide: https://python.plainenglish.io/pyinstaller-exe-false-positive-trojan-virus-resolved-b33842bd3184
+It is repla If you still want to make pyinstaller work, Use this guide: https://python.plainenglish.io/pyinstaller-exe-false-positive-trojan-virus-resolved-b33842bd3184